bestia-dev/QVS20/README.md

 The Schema is mandatory.
 It can be included in the same `QVS20` file or can exist in an external `QVS20` file.
 That way is possible to have files with only data.
 Great for small packets of data.
+There is no other configuration needed to operate with qvs20.

-### Schema 1st row - table name and description
+### Schema 1st row - file type, table name and description

 It is great to recognize the data from inside the data itself.
 The file name can change for various reasons and is not always coherent.
-Only two fields are in the first row.
+There are 3 possible file types for qvs20:

+1. only schema - is marked with [S]
+2. only rows - is marked with [R]
+3. full (schema+rows) - is marked with [T]

+The marker helps the parser to early recognize the file and its content.
 The table name is short and is used to assert that the separate TableRows file and the TableSchema file are really from the same Table.
 The description can be long if is needed.
+It is a string, therefore it is escaped.

 ### Schema 2nd row - Data types